Trailblazers in children’s healthcare, Great Ormond Street Hospital (GOSH) has been fighting for seriously ill children for almost two centuries.

 You can learn more about our pioneering work by reading our breakthroughs in children's medicine guides.

-In 1982, the government relaxed restrictions on charitable fundraising by individual hospitals.
-This allowed GOSH to initiate the hugely successful national Wishing Well Appeal of 1987-8, which raised £54 million to fund the Variety Club Building.
+In the early decades of the NHS, private fundraising was heavily restricted, but the hospital was allowed to continue receiving legacies.
+In 1982, when the government relaxed restrictions on charitable fundraising by individual hospitals, GOSH initiated the hugely successful national Wishing Well Appeal of 1987-8 - raising £54 million to fund the Variety Club Building.

 Now, while the NHS meets the day-to-day running costs of the hospital, GOSH relies on support above and beyond this to provide the best care, expertise and facilities.

 GOSH has been generously supported by so many over the years, including notable individuals such as JM Barrie (who donated the rights of Peter Pan to the hospital in 1929), Charles Dickens, Queen Victoria and Diana Princess of Wales.

 We are so grateful to all of the people and organisations who support us by: